Explore-In-HMS/LearnYourEnvironment/README.md

 ## Introduction

-Animals is developed for children who are in the age of distinguishing their environment.
+Learn Your Environment - Animals is developed for children who are in the age of distinguishing their environment.
 This app aims to teach children about the animals that are either domestic or wild.
 Children can also practice to pronounce the animal name and see an estimated score based on their pronuncitaion.

 ## About HUAWEI ML Kit - Automatic Speech Recognition